 The Cova Project carefully selects its Local Partners to reach girls in especially challenging settings.
 These girls are tested daily and when faced with the decision of whether to provide food for their families or purchase a pack of pads, their personal health always comes second.
 The Cova Project wants to remove the decision entirely, provide free menstrual cups and allow girls to experience freedom from the financial and physical burden of menstruation.

 In 2019, The Cova Project Limited became a registered Australian charity and distributed menstrual cups to girls in rural South Africa.
 In April it will reach girls in Malawi and Liberia, and will have distributed 3,000 cups.
 The Cova Project continues to expand, with the call for menstrual cups coming from all over the world.
 It’s a little solution needed by women everywhere.

-Think about it as if it were your friend desperately asking for a tampon.
-For the price of a good cup of coffee (one of those fancy ones that come with sparking water on the side) you can give a girl access to free sanitary supplies for many years.
+Think about it as if your friend was desperately asking for a tampon.
+For around the price of a good cup of coffee (one of those fancy ones that come with sparking water on the side) you can give a girl access to free sanitary supplies for many years.
 Menstrual cups are an eco-friendly technology that can be reused and cleaned with the simple ingredient of boiling water.

 Having your period is not an option and helping women to experience it safely and affordably shouldn’t be either.